zephyrproject-rtos/zephyr/doc/reference/usermode/memory_domain.rst

  - ``z_malloc_partition`` - This partition contains the system-wide pool of memory used by libc malloc().
-Due to possible starvation issues, it is not recommended to draw heap memory from a global pool, instead it is better to define various sys_mem_pool objects and assign them to specific memory domains.
+Due to possible starvation issues, it is not recommended to draw heap memory from a global pool, instead it is better to define various sys_heap objects and assign them to specific memory domains.

  - ``z_libc_partition`` - Contains globals required by the C library and runtime.